-The QIS team members focused on Smart Beta strategies design and manage customized, rules-based, and indexed equity strategies, as well as the implementation of smart beta strategies in equity portfolios through the capture of common factors, and tax-aware equity portfolios.
-The team offers a comprehensive and customizable platform for implementing a smart beta investment strategy within a global equity portfolio.
+The QIS team members focused on Direct Indexing strategies design and manage customized equity portfolios that track the performance of an index while incorporating client goals around taxes and/or impact investing.
+The team offers a comprehensive and customizable platform for implementing a Direct Indexing strategy within a global equity portfolio.
 The methods and techniques that are utilized in the team's investment processes include:

-Custom indexing across domestic, international and global markets, including ESG (environments, social, governance) solutions;

-- ActiveBetaTM equity portfolios that employ a transparent, rules-based and patented methodology for constructing benchmark-aware factor portfolios that aim to achieve efficient exposure to a diverse set of investment factors; - Customized, tax-managed equity exposure, which seeks to improve after-tax returns for taxable individual and corporate clients; and - Tax-loss harvesting and enhanced dividends.
+- Custom indexing across domestic, international and global markets, including ESG solutions; - Customized, tax-managed equity exposure, which seeks to improve after-tax returns for taxable individual and corporate clients; and - Tax-loss harvesting and enhanced dividends.